geofft/madness/README.md

 ## What about the nix-ld project?

 [nix-ld](https://github.com/Mic92/nix-ld) is a project that is once again very similar to Madness conceptually.
 The difference is that rather than trying to auto-detect which *version* of `ld` to grab from your Nix store, it requires you to specify one with the `NIX_LD` environment variable.
 There are pros and cons to both approaches.
 We like the convenience of auto-detection, and have found that it works pretty well.
+One big advantage of nix-ld is that it correctly preserves the value of `/proc/self/exe` for your process.

 ## Does this handle things like LD_PRELOAD correctly?